importwp/importwp/readme.txt

 == Changelog ==

+= 2.11.1 =

+* FIX - fix missing error when an importer is unable to download the source file.

 = 2.11.0 =

 * ADD - Add compatability panel do attempt to disable plugins during import process.